frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 Output

-    n_cluster: 2; n_comp: 2; max_iter: 300; n_init: 10; seed: 0; eps: 0.0001; gamma: 1;
-    affinity: rbf; n_neighbors: 10; norm_laplacian: 1; drop_first: 1; mode: 3; input_movable: 0
     [0 0 1 1 1]

-It prints the initial value of input parameters to be used during training and the cluster lables after training is completed.
+It prints the predicted cluster lables after training is completed.

-When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.
+Like in fit(), we can also provide frovedis-like input in fit_predict() for faster computation.

 For example,